cawasser/chocolate/README.md

 First make sure you've built the chocolate uberjar: `lein uberjar`

-To build the chocolate container run:
+To build the chocolate image run:

     docker build -t chocodoc .

 > Note: the built image must be `-t` tagged `chocodoc` for the compose file to find it

-The RabbitMQ container is pulled automatically and doesnt need to be built beforehand
+Next build the rabbitMQ image with:

+    docker build -t my-rabbit .\rabbitmq\.

+> Note: built image must be -t tagged `my-rabbit` for compose to find it

 To spin up the docker-compose containers run: